AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/User/Suggested_Items/content.rst

-What follows is a set of hints for configuration management for the items up to the applicant as per the compliance matrix above.
+What follows is a set of configuration management suggestions for the items up to the applicant as per the compliance matrix above.

  * **Activity 7.2.1:** The suggested configuration items are: